Your ultimate homeowners insurance guide

 - Rushing your inventory – When you file a claim, your insurance company will need to know what was inside your home.
 Take the time before you run into an issue that requires a claim to do a thorough inventory and document your belongings.

 The key to insurance is truly understanding it and having a partner to guide you.
-This homeowner’s insurance guide is a good start but working with a broker like VIU is invaluable.
+This homeowners insurance guide is a good start but working with a broker like VIU is invaluable.
 Our advisors are experts in getting you the coverage you need and making sure your policies grow with you.
-With a partner like VIU, you won’t need to worry.
+VIU will work with you to determine how much homeowners insurance coverage you need.
 Call the VIU by HUB Advisory Team today to find the insurance that fits your life.